When a loved one dies, you're most likely caught up in the grief. This means you're often surprised when the tab comes up for the funeral.

 Once you've done a tally of your potential end-of-life costs and established a reasonable range, you need to determine if you'll leave enough money behind to cover the costs.

 In other words: will there be enough money in your estate to pay off your final expenses?
-And if there is, will your survivors have immediate access to your estate funds so that they can use it to pay final expenses?
+And if there is, will your survivors have immediate access to your estate funds so that they can use them to pay final expenses?

 If the answer to either of those questions is no, or if you're not sure, then a funeral insurance policy may be a good option for you.